envoyproxy/gateway/site/content/en/v1.0.2/tasks/quickstart.md

 description: Get started with Envoy Gateway in a few simple steps.
 ---

-This guide will help you get started with Envoy Gateway in a few simple steps.
+This "quick start" will help you get started with Envoy Gateway in a few simple steps.

 ## Prerequisites